Your Directors present their Thirty-Sixth Annual Report together with the AuditedStatement of Accounts for the financial year ended 31st March 2017.

 Senior Professionals conversant with risk management systems have been entrusted withthe said task with a brief to implement the risk management

 As a responsible corporate citizen your Company lays considerable emphasis on healthsafety aspects of its human capital operations and overall working conditions.
 Thus beingconstantly aware of its obligation towards maintaining and improving the environment allpossible steps are being taken to meet the toughest environmental standards on pollutioneffluents etc. across various spheres of its business activities.

-Arshiya's Rail Infrastructure division especially plays a pivotal role in themitigation of pollution and reduction of fuel used for road travel through its unique Railsolutions that it provides to Corporates at Pan-India level.
+Arshiya's Rail Infrastructure division especially plays a pivotal role in themitigation of pollution and reduction of fuel used for road travel through its unique Railsolutions that it provides to corporations at pan-India level.

 10. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-Your Directors wish to place on record their appreciation for the assistance supportand co-operation received from Government of India the State Governments and otherGovernment agencies and departments investors bankers financial institutions and allother stakeholders.
+Your Directors wish to place on record their appreciation for the assistance supportand co-operation received from Government of India the State Governments and otherGovernment agencies and departments investors bankers financial institutions businessassociates and all other stakeholders.